zzzprojects/Blazor-Tutorial/docs/pages/tutorials/view-logic-separation.md

 }
 ```

-Now to isolate the view from view logic, let's move the C# code to the base class by creating a new Blazor component class and move all the C# code which is defined inside `@functions`.
+Now, to isolate the view from view logic, let's move the C# code to the base class by creating a new Blazor component class and move all the C# code which is defined inside `@functions`.

 ```csharp
 using Microsoft.JSInterop;